Matiasus/VS1053/README.md

 | XRST | PD7 | Reset |

 ### Usage
-Prior defined for MCU Atmega328p with VS1053 breakboard.
+Prior defined for MCU Atmega328p, Atmega8.

 ### Tested
 Library was tested and proved on a **_VS1053 Breakboard_** with **_Atmega328p_**.